Latisse Eyelash Treatment

 Latisse solution is a prescription treatment for hypotrichosis used to grow eyelashes, making them longer, thicker and darker.
 Eyelash hypotrichosis is another name for inadequate or not enough eyelashes.

 The active ingredient in Latisse is bimatoprost.
 Although the precise mechanism is not known, research suggests that eyelash growth occurs by increasing the percentage of hairs in, and the duration of, the anagen (or growth) phase.
 Lashes can grow longer, thicker and darker because bimatoprost can also prolong this growth phase.

 Latisse users may see results beginning at 4 weeks, with full results seen after 16 weeks.
 Mascara is a nice complement to Latisse to help make your new longer eyelashes look even more attractive.

 Latisse is a once-a-day treatment you apply yourself each evening to the base of the upper eyelashes.
 If you miss an application or a few, don't try to catch up.
 Just apply the Latisse solution the next evening and stay on schedule.
 If you stop using Latisse, your eyelashes are expected to return to their previous appearance over several weeks to months.

 Latisse Safety Information

-The most common side effects after using Latisse solution are an itching sensation in the eyes and/or eye redness, reported in about 4% of patients.
-Latisse solution may cause other less common side effects which typically occur on the skin close to where Latisse is applied, or in the eyes.
-These include skin darkening, eye irritation, dryness of the eyes, and redness of the eyelids.
-Do not use Latisse solution if you are allergic to one of its ingredients.
+The most common side effects after using LATISSE are an itching sensation in the eyes and/or eye redness, which were reported in approximately 4% of clinical trial patients.
+LATISSE solution may cause other less common side effects which typically occur close to where LATISSE is applied.
+These include skin darkening, eye irritation, dryness of the eyes and redness of the eyelids.

 Contact Us Today